ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 ```shell
 ansible-playbook create_vault_credentials.yml
 ```
-Credentials for external services (IONOS API credentials) will be asked during the execution of the script.
+Credentials for external cloud services (IONOS DNS API credentials) will be asked during the execution of the script.

 ### Modify Ansible Playbook variables